Mara Jeffress, Ph.D.

 American Association for the Advancement of Science (AAAS)

-Associate for Women in Science (AWIS) - National and East Bay chapters
+Associate for Women in Science (AWIS) - National and East Bay chapter

 Personal References